 - Store salt packages in large plastic bins or buckets.

 - Avoid metal containers.

 - Use moisture absorbers.

-This article will talk about the different methods for long-term storage of salt.
-Then we will discuss the different types of salt and how long each of them can last in storage.
+This article will discuss the different methods for the long-term storage of salt.
+Then we will discuss the different types of salt and how long they can last in storage.
 If you’re a prepper, reading this article will be worth your while.